 ⇨ 25% of businesses had money only for 13 days.

-Do this numbers resonate with you?
+Do these numbers resonate with you?
 Even if you were not aware of the term “cash buffer”, you may recognize that your cash in hand isn’t sufficient at times of low activity; maybe more than once you haven’t been able to meet the demands of a client because your available funds were not enough to cover the expenses of the project.
-So let’s go back to your options: if your business needs money quickly, what can business credit cards and unsecured business loans do your you?
+So let’s go back to your options: if your business needs money quickly, what can business credit cards and unsecured business loans do you?